 - 1/4 C (50g) Olive Oil + more for brushing the parchment paper

-While the Dough is Rising: Prepare a sheet of parchment paper by generously brushing olive oil on the parchment.
+- While the Dough is Rising: Prepare a sheet of parchment paper by generously brushing olive oil on the parchment.
 This is the base to shape and bake the crust on.
 Have a pizza peel or sheet pan standing by to slide the shaped dough on to for baking.
-Prepare the oven by placing oven rack at the very top setting and if making two pizzas, another rack two settings down (leaving enough room to slide the pizza on to the pan).Place sheet pan(s) and/or pizza stones on racks.
+Prepare the oven by placing oven rack at the second to top setting and if making two pizzas, another rack two settings down (leaving enough room to slide the pizza on to the pan).Place sheet pan(s) and/or pizza stones on racks.
 Two crusts or pizzas can be baked at the same time.
 Prepare the ingredients for the pizza.
 Just before you're ready to divide and shape the dough, preheat the oven to 550F (288C).

-Divide the Dough: At this point you'll only use water to help shape the dough.
+- Divide the Dough: At this point, you'll only use water to help shape the dough.
 Fill a shallow dish with water so you can wet your hands as you work with the dough.
 Do not use flour here (as traditionally done with glutenous dough).
 Moisten a work surface with water.
 Turn the dough out onto the moist work surface.
-Dip your finger tips and palms into the water and pat the dough into somewhat of a rectangle, then divide the dough into three equal pieces.
+Dip your fingertips and palms into the water and pat the dough into somewhat of a rectangle, then divide the dough into three equal pieces.
 Moisten your hands again and shape each piece into a rough ball by tucking the edges under.
 Set the dough balls on parchment or a water-moist work surface.
 At this point, the dough can be frozen (see notes below).

 - Bake the Pizza: Bake the assembled pizza on preheated stone or pan at 550F (288C) for 7-9 minutes or until the cheese has melted and sauce is bubbly - a little cheese blistering is okay!
 The pizza bakes fast at high heat, so keep an eye on it!
 Remove from oven and allow to rest for five minutes.
 Cut into 8 equal pieces.After the Bake: If you like condiments for your pizza, you’ll love, Pickled Jalapeno Peppers or Pickled Banana Peppers for added spice and Greek Yogurt Ranch Dressing or Dairy Free Ranch Dressing for dipping.

 - Store pizza leftovers in a lidded container in the refrigerator for up to three days.
 Reheat at 350F for about 12 minutes.